-- (1) Using the member data provided in C(1) through C(6), the actuary shall reconcile the data provided with that utilized in the prior valuation. - (a) Active Members on the last valuation date, plus new entrants and transfers to active status, less retirements during the period since the last valuation, less deaths during the period since the last valuation, less disabilities during the period since the last valuation, less other terminations since the last valuation must equal Active Members on this valuation date. - (b) Similar analyses must be made of retirees, preferably by types of retirement, and vested terminateds. - (2) If the member reconciliation reveals material imbalances in that data, the retirement plan shall provide the Actuary with any assistance needed to correct that imbalance. - (3) The Actuary may request additional collateral information from the plan to verify the reasonableness of the data. - AE.
-Data Retention Valuations as of July 1, 1985 through July 1, 2007 and later - (1) The data provided to the Actuary retained by the Commission for development of the actuarial valuations must be retained by the Actuary retained by the Commission for a period not less than five years from the valuation date for which it is provided.
+- A. Data Retention Valuations as of July 1, 1985 through July 1, 2007 - (1) The data provided to the Actuary retained by the Commission for development of the actuarial valuations must be retained by the Actuary retained by the Commission for a period not less than five years from the valuation date for which it is provided.
 Prior to the destruction of any valuation data, the Actuary retained by the Commission shall consult with and obtain the approval of the Executive Director of the Commission. - (2) The Actuary retained by the Commission shall use this data for the periodic experience studies as well as for actuarial valuation purposes.
-However, the Actuary retained by the Commission may request additional information to supplement the data accumulated in accordance with this section for experience study purposes.
+However, the Actuary retained by the Commission may request additional information to supplement the data accumulated in accordance with this section for experience study purposes. - B. Data Retention Valuations as of dates prior to June 30, 1985 and after June 30, 2008 - (1) The Actuary for each retirement plan or the chief administrator officer of the retirement plan, whichever applies, shall retain all data which was provided by the plan for the purpose of developing actuarial valuations of the plan as of dates prior to June 30, 1985, which is in existence on June 30, 1987, and after June 30, 2008.
+Prior to the destruction of any actuarial valuation data for actuarial valuations prepared prior to June 30, 1985 in existence on June 30, 1987, or after June 30, 2008 the Actuary for the retirement plan or the chief administrative officer of the retirement plan, whichever applies, shall consult with and obtain the approval of the Executive Director of the Commission.

-- BF.
-Data Retention Valuations as of dates prior to June 30, 1985 and after June 30, 2008 - (1) The Actuary for each retirement plan or the chief administrator officer of the retirement plan, whichever applies, shall retain all data which was provided by the plan for the purpose of developing actuarial valuations of the plan as of dates prior to June 30, 1985, which is in existence on June 30, 1987, and after June 30, 2008.
-Prior to the destruction of any actuarial valuation data for actuarial valuations prepared prior to June 30, 1985 in existence on June 30, 1987, or after June 30, 2008 the Actuary for the retirement plan or the chief administrative officer of the retirement plan, whichever applies, shall consult with and obtain the approval of the Executive Director of the Commission. - (2) Upon request by the Actuary retained by the Commission or by the Executive Director of the Commission, the Actuary for the Plan shall provide the data described in paragraph (1) to the Actuary retained by the Commission or to the Executive Director of the Commission, whichever applies. - (3) To the extent that the Actuary for the Plan has not retained the data required by paragraph (1), the Actuary retained by the Commission may request the required data from the plan.
+- (2) Upon request by the Actuary retained by the Commission or by the Executive Director of the Commission, the Actuary for the Plan shall provide the data described in paragraph (1) to the Actuary retained by the Commission or to the Executive Director of the Commission, whichever applies. - (3) To the extent that the Actuary for the Plan has not retained the data required by paragraph (1), the Actuary retained by the Commission may request the required data from the plan.
 The plan shall provide such data within three months of the date of such request.